Efficient tomography of microwave photonic cluster states: DATA ANALYSIS

 Figures~\ref{fig:figure4}(a) and~(b) show the reconstructed density matrix of the $N$-qubit cluster state for $N = 10$ and 35.
 Since the density matrices are very large~($2^N \times 2^N$), only the corners of the matrices are shown.
 The complex arguments of the matrix elements show the characteristic pattern for a cluster state~(see Appendix~\ref{app:full-tomography} for the density matrix of an ideal cluster state).
 The far-off-diagonal elements have small absolute values and noisy complex arguments because they are most strongly affected by any dephasing errors.
 The elements in the upper-left corner have larger absolute values than the lower-right corner because of the photon loss error.

 Figure~\ref{fig:figure5}(a) shows the quantum state fidelities of the $N$-qubit cluster states to the ideal cluster states.
 For comparison, we also plot the fidelities calculated using numerical models which apply the photon loss and dephasing errors to each qubit in the ideal cluster state.
 The error probabilities used in the numerical models are obtained from the measurements of the mean photon numbers and the stabilizer operators~(see Appendix~\ref{app:full-tomography} for details).
+Figure~\ref{fig:figure5}(b) is the same plot for the purity $\gamma \coloneqq \tr[\hat{\rho}^2]$, which takes the maximum of $\gamma = 1$ for any pure state and the minimum of $\gamma = 2^{-N}$ for the completely mixed state of $N$ qubits.
 For $N > 10$, the fidelities of the cluster states are significantly smaller than that of the numerical model with 9.8\% photon loss and 4.6\% phase flip errors, which are the average error probabilities obtained for $N = 5$.
-This suggests that the coherence properties of the photon source used in this work degrade when a large number of photonic qubits are generated in succession, possibly due to heating or quasiparticle generation by the strong pulses driving the $\ket{f0}$\textrightarrow$\ket{g1}$ transition.
-By allowing the error probabilities in the numerical model to differ for each qubit and for each $N$, the fidelities of the cluster states can be more closely explained by the photon loss and dephasing error models.
-However, the fidelities of the 30- and 35-qubit cluster states still deviate significantly from the numerical model, which suggests that there are error processes which cannot be modeled by a combination of photon loss and dephasing.
+By allowing the error probabilities in the numerical model to differ for each qubit and for each $N$, the fidelities and purities of the cluster states can be closely explained by the photon loss and dephasing error models for $N = 15$, 20, and 25.
+This suggests that the generated cluster states for $N = 15$, 20, and 25 are affected by significantly larger incoherent errors than for $N = 5$ and 10, possibly due to heating or quasiparticle generation by the strong pulses driving the $\ket{f0}$\textrightarrow$\ket{g1}$ transition.
+However, the fidelities of the 30- and 35-qubit cluster states still deviate significantly from the numerical model, which means that there are coherent error processes in addition to the increased incoherent errors.
+This suggests that the gate calibrations have drifted significantly between the experiments for $N = 25$ and 30.

-Figure~\ref{fig:figure5}(b) shows the relative uncertainty of the fidelity calculated by propagating the uncertainties of the quadrature measurements.
+Figures~\ref{fig:figure5}(c) and~(d) show the relative uncertainties of the fidelity and the purity, respectively, calculated by propagating the uncertainties of the quadrature measurements.
 For the fixed measurement repetition of $10^7$ per measurement setting, the relative uncertainties increase only linearly with the length of the cluster state.
 This demonstrates that the tomography method is efficient in terms of the statistical uncertainty because the number of measurement repetitions required to achieve a given error tolerance can be expected to only increase quadratically with the number of qubits.

 Note that the maximum length of the cluster states in this work is not limited by the computational cost of the tomography or the scaling of the statistical uncertainty but by the memory size of the arbitrary waveform generators which generated the pulse sequence.